Aukra Municipality: Churches

-The Church of Norway has one parish (sokn) within the municipality of Aukra.
+The Church of Norway has one parish (sokn) within Aukra Municipality.
 It is part of the Molde domprosti (arch-deanery) in the Diocese of Møre.

 History

 Aukra is the site of a shipwreck and rescue operation, when the cargo ship Rokta on 4 April 1938.
-The monument of Rokta is situated on Rindarøy island with a view of Galleskjæra where the Rokta sank.
+The monument of Rokta is situated on Rindarøya island with a view of Galleskjæra where the Rokta sank.